 - 1. Personal illness - 2.
 Serious illness in the immediate family - 3.
 Death in the immediate family or a close friend or relative - 4.
 Medical or dental appointments - 5.
 Court appearances - 6.
 Physical emergency conditions such as a fire, flood or storm - 7.
 Official school field trips or other school-sponsored activities - 8.
 Removal of a student pursuant to a suspension - 9.
-Pre-approved family vacations (5 days a quarter, not to exceed a total of 7 days per school year.)
-Any days that exceed the allowable maximum may be counted as excused at the administrator's discretion.
+Pre-approved family vacations (not to exceed 5 days a quarter or a total of 7 days per school year.)
+Any days that exceed the allowable maximum may be counted as unexcused at the administrator's discretion.